Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-To address the above question, we establish a connection between perceived quality degradation and machine learning-based foveated reconstruction by introducing a new training scheme.
-First, we design and conduct psychophysical experiments to study the human's sensitivity to content hallucination across a wide visual field.
-We employ a texture synthesis technique guided by image statistics of the original images to generate stimuli with varying amounts of hallucinated content.
-We argue that this type of distortions resembles the content synthesized using GAN-based image reconstruction, and our experiments quantify their visibility.
-Next, we demonstrate how to incorporate the experimental results into training.
-A known and applied strategy for including perceptual findings into the training GAN is to use a perceptual loss function, e.g., LPIPS \cite{zhang2018unreasonable}, as a generator loss.
-Our main hypothesis is that this is insufficient, and also the discriminator training should be altered to better comply with perception.
-Consequently, instead of providing the discriminator with original images during training, we propose to use a dataset with imperceptible distortions derived from our perceptual experiment.
-This way the discriminator network inherits limitations of the HVS represented in the data.
-The key idea here is to make the discriminator penalize the generator network only for the deviations in the output with visible distortions and not for perceptually-plausible hallucination.
-Such a strategy, by focusing on perceptually-important image features, can provide the same perceived quality using fewer samples, leading to savings in bandwidth or rendering time.
-We argue that this is possible because our foveated reconstruction method aims to preserve perceived image statistics rather than natural image statistics as done by standard, GAN-based image reconstruction.
-We refer here to perceived image statistic as a term which describes statistics computed on images that encode relevant for the human visual system information.
-This is in contrast to natural image statistics which characterize natural images \cite{Simoncelli2001} and do not account for human perception.
+Consequently, in this work, we aim to improve GAN-based machine-learning approaches for foveated reconstruction by introducing a new training scheme based on perceived quality degradation.
+We first design and conduct psychophysical experiments to study the sensitivity of human visual system to content-based hallucinations across a wide visual field.
+Our choice of stimuli is inspired by several findings on the degradation of the sensitivity of human vision along the periphery.
+Although many foveated systems have previously exploited the loss of visual sensitivity to high-frequency information \cite{guenter_foveated_2012,Tursun2019}, the effect does not fully explain the visibility of missing information in peripheral vision.
+For example, past psychophysical experiments suggest that even though a perfect reconstruction of fine details of the image in the periphery is not critical, a complete lack of high spatial frequencies is detectable \cite{thibos1987}.
+Another effect that is not fully explained by the reduced visual sensitivity to higher spatial frequencies in the periphery is the increased positional uncertainty \cite{levi1987, hess1993increased}.
+To reflect these findings, we employ a technique of texture synthesis guided by the statistics of the original images to generate stimuli with varying amounts of hallucinated content.
+We argue that this type of distortion resembles the content synthesized by using GAN-based image reconstruction, and our experiments quantify their visibility.
+We then demonstrate how to incorporate the experimental results into training.
+Finally, we show how our strategy of focusing on perceptually important image features during training can lead to a GAN-based foveated reconstruction method that provides higher reconstruction quality with the same number of input samples or, conversely, the same perceived quality using fewer samples, leading to savings in bandwidth or rendering time.
+We argue that this is possible because our foveated reconstruction method aims to recover perceptually important image features that would be otherwise lost due to sub-sampling.
 The new dataset also allows us to calibrate application-specific objective metrics that predict image quality.
-We use the new metric as well as perceptual experiments to evaluate our new training strategy and compare it with alternative solutions.
+We use the new metric and the perceptual experiments to evaluate our new training strategy and compare it with alternative solutions.